cyfronet-fid/marketplace/README.md

 application server.

-## Docker-compose
+## Docker compose

-Docker-compose is used to manage background services: postgresql, Elasticsearch and Redis.
+Docker compose is used to manage background services: postgresql, Elasticsearch and Redis.
 The service containers are named `db`, `el` and `redis`, accordingly.
 Inspect the `docker-compose.yml` file for their configuration.